-- the impact of the introduction of the new version of IAS 19 - Employee Benefits has been sterilised for regulatory purposes.
-In particular, "Regulatory capital before the application of prudential filters" includes -314 million euro attributable to the valuation reserve on actuarial losses (including the share attributable to minority shareholders) introduced on a compulsory basis effective from 1 January 2013.
+- the impact of the introduction of the new version of IAS 19 Employee Benefits has been sterilised for regulatory purposes.
+In particular, "Regulatory capital before the application of prudential filters" includes -266 million euro attributable to the valuation reserve on actuarial losses (including the share attributable to minority shareholders) introduced effective 1 January 2013.
 The update to the Standard eliminated the option of using the previous "corridor method," according to which the aforementioned valuation effects passed through the income statement over multiple years, provided that the loss exceeded certain thresholds.
-This valuation component was sterilised by recognising among "Positive IAS/IFRS prudential filters" an amount equal to the share of the actuarial loss that would not have been recognised in the income statement according to the abovementioned "corridor method" (313 million euro, including the share attributable to minority shareholders);

-effective from 31 March 2013 "Negative IAS/IFRS prudential filters" include 92 million euro in deferred tax assets (DTAs) associated with multiple cases of tax realignment of a single amount of goodwill.
-The amount included in the filter as at 31 March 2013 is equal to one-fifth of the total DTAs of the type concerned; the remaining four-fifths will gradually be eliminated from the calculation of regulatory capital by 31 December 2016.
+This valuation component was sterilised by recognising among "Positive IAS/IFRS prudential filters" an amount equal to the share of the actuarial loss that would not have been recognised in the income statement according to the abovementioned "corridor method" (255 million euro, including the share attributable to minority shareholders); - effective 31 March 2013, the benefits to the balance sheet from deferred tax assets (DTAs) associated with multiple cases of tax realignment of a single amount of goodwill are excluded from the calculation of regulatory capital, through inclusion among "Negative IAS/IFRS prudential filters".
+The exclusion is progressive over a period of five years.
+The amount of the filter as at 30 September 2013 is 81 million euro and, based on the Supervisory Provisions, includes the first year and the amount attributable to the half year.
+The remaining amounts will gradually be eliminated from the calculation of Regulatory Capital by 31 December 2016.

-Finally, effective from 1 January 2013, "Items to be deducted from total regulatory capital" no longer have an impact on the determination of regulatory capital, inasmuch as the option that allowed - until 31 December 2012 - the deduction of contributions from the insurance business that arose prior to 20 July 2006 from total regulatory capital is no longer in force.
-These forms of investment are now included in the ordinary rule, which states that they are to be deducted for 50% from Tier 1 capital and for 50% from Tier 2 capital.
+The caption "Items to be deducted from total regulatory capital" has a zero balance as at 30 September 2013, since the option that allowed the deduction of insurance investments made prior to 20 July 2006 from total regulatory capital (the only contribution to this item) was eliminated.
+These forms of investment are now included in the ordinary rule, which provides that they are to be deducted 50% from Tier 1 capital and 50% from Tier 2 capital.